What Is Stage 4 Mesothelioma?

 Stage 4 Mesothelioma Prognosis

 Treatments and palliative care can extend stage 4 mesothelioma life expectancy by years for many patients.
-Immunotherapy or chemotherapy in combination with a targeted drug or Tumor Treating Fields, for example, can extend survival for mesothelioma survivors to 18 months.
+Many people with stage 4 mesothelioma live for 12-18 months with treatment.
+Immunotherapy or chemo in combination with a targeted drug or Tumor Treating Fields can extend survival for mesothelioma survivors to 18 months.

 Andy A.